noanorgaard/MLOps_project/reports/README.md

 >
 Answer:

-We containerized the FastAPI service with api.dockerfile and run it locally via `docker run -p 8000:8000 api:latest` after building.
-In GCP we used Cloud Build + Artifact Registry to build/push the image, then deployed to Cloud Run with the `WANDB_API_KEY` and artifact parameters as env vars.
-Invocation: `curl -X POST -F "file=@sample.jpg" https://ai-vs-human-api-onyhgpfxqq-ew.a.run.app/predict` returns the class and confidence.
-For local dev, `uv run uvicorn ai_vs_human.api:app --host 0.0.0.0 --port 8000 --reload` works with a `.env` containing `WANDB_API_KEY`.
+We containerized the FastAPI service with api.dockerfile and run it locally via `docker run -p 8000:8000 api:latest` after building. n GCP, we used Cloud Build together with Artifact Registry to build and store the Docker image.
+This ensured consistent versioning.
+The container was then deployed to Cloud Run, where environment variables such as WANDB_API_KEY and artifact-related parameters were injected at runtime, avoiding hard-coded secrets.The deployed inference API can be invoked via an HTTP request, for example using curl, which returns the predicted class and confidence score.
+For local development, we ran the service directly with Uvicorn using uv, loading required environment variables from a .env file to mirror the cloud setup as closely as possible.